mataroa-blog/mataroa/README.md

 caddy stop
 ```

-Also, two cronjobs (used by the email newsletter feature) are needed to be
+Also, two cronjobs (used by the email newsletter feature) need to be installed.
-installed.
-The schedule is subject to the administrator's preference.
+The schedule is subject to the administrator’s preference.
 Indicatively:

 ```sh
 */5 * * * * bash -c 'cd /home/roa/mataroa && source ./venv/bin/activate && source .envrc && python manage.py enqueue_notifications'